What is dengue fever?

 What are the symptoms of dengue fever?

 Dengue fever causes a severe flu-like illness.
-It may be look like other diseases such as the flu or malaria.
+It may look like other diseases such as the flu or malaria.
+Symptoms usually begin 4 to10 days after the exposure.
 The illness usually lasts 3 to 7 days.
 Symptoms may include:

 - Sudden high fever